With Understanding yeast in baking, you will be able to know what all kinds of yeasts are there and how it can be used in baking various goods.

 1 Package Active Dry Yeast = 2.25 tsp or 7 gms or 0.25 ounce

-It is also granular yeast but its granules are much smaller than that of Active Dry Yeast.
-It has very high percentage of live cells.
+- Instant yeast is also granular yeast but its granules are much smaller than that of Active Dry Yeast.
+It has a very high percentage of live cells.
 It is ground much finely and thus absorbs moisture faster, rapidly converting starch and sugar into carbon dioxide.

 To summarize, Fresh Yeast, Active dry yeast and Instant yeast are more or less same except the following two differences :